-The CCRC is located on "C" building's first floor, across from Student Services.
+The CCRC is located on "C" building's first floor, across from Student Services (between the main entrance and York Commons).
 Services and information are available both in-person and via their website, www.york.elmhurst205.org/CCRC.

 The CCRC hosts a wealth of college and career information, knowledge and resources including college applications and scholarships.
 The CCRC communicates with juniors and their parents in preparation for the college application process and seniors during the college application process via multiple in-person and online/hard copy information materials.